WIth Jordan Erica Webber, I was the co-author of this book that explored philosophical issues through the prism of video games.

+Would you kill one person to save five others?
 If you could upload all of your memories into a machine, would that machine be you?
-Is it possible we’re all already artificial intelligences, living inside a simulation?
+Is it possible we’re all already living inside a simulation?

 These sound like questions from a philosophy class, but in fact they’re from modern, popular video games.
 Philosophical discussion often uses thought experiments to consider ideas that we can’t test in real life, and media like books, films, and games can make these thought experiments far more accessible to a non-academic audience.
 Thanks to their interactive nature, video games can be especially effective ways to explore these ideas.